thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [GetAssetUnlockStatuses](../api/remote-procedure-calls-raw-transactions.md#getassetunlockstatuses): returns the status of the provided Asset Unlock indexes at the tip of the chain or at a particular block height if specified. **New in Dash Core 20.1.0**
 * [CreateRawTransaction](../api/remote-procedure-calls-raw-transactions.md#createrawtransaction): creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
 The transaction is not stored in the wallet or transmitted to the network. _Updated in Dash Core 0.17.0_
 * [DecodePSBT](../api/remote-procedure-calls-raw-transactions.md#decodepsbt): returns a JSON object representing the serialized, base64-encoded partially signed Dash transaction. _New in Dash Core 18.0.0_
-* [DecodeRawTransaction](../api/remote-procedure-calls-raw-transactions.md#decoderawtransaction): decodes a serialized transaction hex string into a JSON object describing the transaction. _Updated in Dash Core 0.13.0_
+* [DecodeRawTransaction](../api/remote-procedure-calls-raw-transactions.md#decoderawtransaction): decodes a serialized transaction hex string into a JSON object describing the transaction. **Updated in Dash Core 21.0.0**
-* [DecodeScript](../api/remote-procedure-calls-raw-transactions.md#decodescript): decodes a hex-encoded P2SH redeem script.
+* [DecodeScript](../api/remote-procedure-calls-raw-transactions.md#decodescript): decodes a hex-encoded P2SH redeem script. **Updated in Dash Core 21.0.0**
 * [FinalizePSBT](../api/remote-procedure-calls-raw-transactions.md#finalizepsbt): finalizes the inputs of a PSBT.
 The PSBT produces a network serialized transaction if the transaction is fully signed. _New in Dash Core 18.0.0_
 * [FundRawTransaction](../api/remote-procedure-calls-raw-transactions.md#fundrawtransaction): adds inputs to a transaction until it has enough in value to meet its out value. **Updated in Dash Core 21.0.0**
 * [GetRawTransaction](../api/remote-procedure-calls-raw-transactions.md#getrawtransaction): gets a hex-encoded serialized transaction or a JSON object describing the transaction.
-By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings. _Updated in Dash Core 0.16.0_
+By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings. **Updated in Dash Core 21.0.0**
 * [GetRawTransactionMulti](../api/remote-procedure-calls-raw-transactions.md#getrawtransactionmulti): gets hex-encoded serialized transactions or a JSON object describing the multiple transactions. **Added in Dash Core 20.1.0**
 * [GetTxChainlocks](../api/remote-procedure-calls-raw-transactions.md#gettxchainlocks): returns the block height each transaction was mined at and whether it is ChainLocked or not. **Updated in Dash Core 20.1.0**
 * [JoinPSBTs](../api/remote-procedure-calls-raw-transactions.md#joinpsbts): joins multiple distinct PSBTs with different inputs and outputs into one PSBT with inputs and outputs from all of the PSBTs.